 After a Clear Video Disks action, the command toggles to Undo Clear Video Disks At Next Start as long as your server has not been rebooted after the Clear Video Disks command.
-This allows you to restore the deleted media.
+This allows you to cancel the Clear Video Disks request.